v1k0d3n/bootkube-ci/README.md

 Bootkube-CI is a simple Kubernetes environment that can be used for a number of CI, development and/or demonstration scenarios.
+A primary usecase for this repository is for the demonstration of [OpenStack-Helm](https://github.com/openstack/openstack-helm) delivered on top of a Self-Hosted Kubernetes control plane via [Kubernetes-Incubator/Bootkube](https://github.com/kubernetes-incubator/bootkube).

 # Deployment Instructions:

 If you wish to use this repository for CI or for bringing up a Kubernetes cluster, simply clone and edit the `.bootkube_env` file to match your environment.
 Currently, two SDN's are optional and included (Calico is default).

-Included with this repository are the concepts of "add-ons": other deployment tests that you may want to run in sequence with a Kubernetes self-hosted cluster.
-Using these are just as simple and straight-forward as using the deployment itself.
+Included with this repository are the concepts of "add-ons": other deployment scenarios that you may want to run after a Kubernetes self-hosted cluster has been deployed.
+Using these are just as straight-forward as using the deployment itself.
 So if you wanted to deploy [openstack-helm](https://github.com/openstack/openstack-helm) for example, all that would be required is the following:

 ```
 git clone https://github.com/v1k0d3n/bootkube-ci.git